-At CoP11 in Gigiri, Kenya, however, these limits probably will have to be applied.
+At CoP12 in Santiago, Chile, however, it is possible that these limits could be applied in sessions of Committee II.
 In this case, States and organizations whose representatives exceed the above-mentioned numbers in any one session will have to decide which persons will represent them in each session.

 Party delegates, in particular, should bear in mind that the seating arrangement in the area designated for them will be fixed and there will be no flexibility.
-This is underscored by the fact that the button on each microphone set will correspond to the display panel at the podium so that the Presiding Officer will know